jsmr04/NoteDroid/README.md

 # NoteDroid (iNote)
 This is a college's project for Advanced Android Application Development course.
 In this project I demonstrated things I learned through the course.

-NoteDroid is an Android Application which you can create and edit notes.
-Text, images and audios are supported.
+NoteDroid is an Android Application that allows you to create and edit notes.
+Text, images, and audios are supported.

 ## Features
 * Authentication (Default and Google)